hassanzohdy/react-hooks/README.md

 ```

 This applies also to `useFetcher` hook, by setting `expiresAt` to number of milliseconds the response will be cached for that time, by default it will be 5 minutes `5 * 1000`, if sets to Zero (`0`), then the response will never be cached.

+> You should always pass a `cacheKey` to fetch options to avoid conflicts with other requests, it can be for example record id.

 > If you want to cache the response forever, you can set `expiresAt` to `Infinity`.